vhaghani26/epigenerate/conda.md

 bash Anaconda3{somestuff}.sh
 ```

-Read the license agreement and answer "yes" (without quotes) to accept the terms. **When you are asked about the install location, install it in `/share/lasallelab/{your_directory}/anaconda3`, NOT the default home directory.** If you use the default location, you will experience problems loading Conda down the line, so don't do that!
+Read the license agreement and answer "yes" (without quotes) to accept the terms.
+Accept all defaults.
 It will take a little time to install.
 When the installer asks if you want to initialize Anaconda3 by running conda init, answer "yes."

 Now you have Conda installed!
 Add the following to your `.bashrc` or `.profile` or whatever you're using.
 Make sure to replace all variables within the curly brackets `{}` appropiately.
-Your Conda prefix is `/share/lasallelab/{your_directory}/anaconda3`.
+Your Conda prefix is `home/{your_username}/anaconda3`.

 ```
 # Paths for conda and software configuration
-export LASALLEHOME=/share/lasallelab/{your_folder}
-export CONDA_ENVS_PATH=$LASALLEHOME/anaconda3
-export CONDA_PKGS_DIRS=$CONDA_ENVS_PATH/pkgs
+export LASALLEHOME=/quobyte/lasallegrp/{your_folder}

 # Aliases to improve CLI usage experience
 alias ls="ls -F"